Koredotcom/docs/docs/gale/agents/agents-flows/types-of-nodes/gen-ai-node.md

 !!! note

     GALE can automatically recognize variables/outputs.
-To do this, just type "context.steps." and you will see possible context variables/nodes and then their outputs, etc.
+To do this, just type "context.steps." and you will see available context variables/nodes, including the nodes' outputs.